RakhithJK/BishopFox-sliver-wiki/Compile-From-Source.md

 You'll want to compile from a MacOS or Linux machine, compiling from Windows should work but none of the scripts are designed to run on Windows (you can compile the Windows binaries from MacOS or Linux).
+If all you have is a Windows machine, using the Docker build will probably the easiest choice.

 ### Docker Build
 The Docker builds are mostly designed for running unit tests, but can be useful if you want a "just do everything" build, you just need to have Docker installed on the machine.
 First `git clone` the Sliver repo, then run the `build.py` script, or execute the following command: